Could It Be Magic: Take That version

 Produced by Billy Griffin and Ian Levine and remixed by the Rapino Brothers, English boy band Take That released their cover version, based on Donna Summer/Giorgio Moroder's up-tempo arrangement of the track, on November 30, 1992, by RCA Records, as the final single from their debut album, Take That & Party (1992).
 The song does not appear on the cassette version of the album but was issued as a cassette single.
 It peaked at number three on the UK Singles Chart and was featured in that year's Only Fools and Horses Christmas special "Mother Nature's Son" in the background of one of the scenes.
-The single reached the top 10 in Belgium, Ireland, Israel, Portugal, and the United Kingdom.
+The single reached the top 10 in Belgium, Ireland, Israel, Portugal, Singapore, and the United Kingdom.
 On the Eurochart Hot 100, "Could It Be Magic" peaked at number nine.
 Its music video was directed by Saffie Ashtiany.
 The song won Take That their first major award: Best British Single at the 1993 Brit Awards.

 During The Ultimate Tour in 2006, former member Robbie Williams appeared on a hologram with a pre-recorded section of his vocals.
 Gary Barlow has sung lead vocals since Take That's reformation.

 The song has received a Silver sales status certification and has sold over 345,000 copies in the UK.